Truthmedia123/weddingreplit/replit.md

 - **2025-07-25**: Added all 43 modern wedding vendor categories to database
 - **2025-07-25**: All core functionality verified working with database integration
 - **2025-07-25**: Application running successfully with full feature set operational
+- **2025-07-28**: Successfully migrated project from Replit Agent to Replit environment
+- **2025-07-28**: Fixed missing tsx dependency and updated server configuration
+- **2025-07-28**: Resolved port binding issues (changed from 3000 to 5000 with 0.0.0.0 binding)
+- **2025-07-28**: Fixed TypeScript errors and CORS configuration issues
+- **2025-07-28**: Disabled restrictive CSP in development environment for proper JavaScript execution
+- **2025-07-28**: Adjusted rate limiting to be more lenient in development mode
+- **2025-07-28**: Added Express trust proxy configuration for Replit environment
+- **2025-07-28**: All core functionality verified working with proper database integration

 ## Project Architecture